-Expressions, Equations, and Functions

-Linear Equations

-Linear Inequalities

-Systems of Linear Equations and Inequalities
+Expressions, Equations, and Functions Linear Equations Linear Inequalities Systems of Linear Equations and Inequalities Polynomials Factoring and Quadratic Equations Quadratic and Exponential Functions Radical Functions and Geometry Rational Functions and Equations Statistics and Probability

-Polynomials

-Factoring and Quadratic Equations

-Ouadratic and Exponential Functions

-Radical Functions and Geometry

-Rational Functions and Equations

-Statistics and Probability

-Functional Math

-Prerequisite Course: special permission
+Consumer Math/Financial Literacy

-Functional Math is a course designed for secondary education students who have a grasp of basic mathematical computation.
+Consumer Math is a course designed for secondary education students who have a grasp of basic mathematical computation.
 This course provides additional instruction for applying computational skills as a consumer.
 The instruction provided uses a variety of realistic, consumer-oriented applications which reinforce and extend students' mastery of basic mathematical applications.
+In this course students will make and apply a budget and learn banking skills including writing checks and reconciling a bank statement.
+Students will gain an understanding into the world of credit cards, finance charges, and simple and compound interest, as well as completing income taxes.
+Students will also learn real-life skills as they apply to purchasing and maintaining a house and automobile as well as differentiate between buying, renting or leasing an automobile.
+Students will be introduced to the concepts behind buying and selling stocks.